-Scott & White cardiologist Bao H. Le, DO, explains how the stethoscope has evolved over time and why doctors can’t live without it.
+Bao H. Le, DO, an interventional cardiologist on the medical staff of Baylor Scott & White Clinic – College Station Rock Prairie, explains how the stethoscope has evolved over time and why doctors, nurses and respiratory therapists can’t live without it.

 What is a stethoscope?

-The stethoscope is a device that helps physicians or healthcare providers listen to the internal organs, such as lungs, heart and bowel sounds, and it is also used to check blood pressure.
-It helps to amplify the internal sounds.
+The stethoscope is a device that helps physicians or healthcare providers primarily to listen to the sounds generated internally by your heart, lungs and intestinal tract.
+It is also used to check blood pressure.

 How did the stethoscope come about?

-“Initially, physicians placed their ear directly on the patients to listen to the internal sounds,” Dr. Le said.
+“Initially, physicians placed their ear directly on the patient to listen to the internal sounds,” Dr. Le said.
 “However, this technique required physical contact between the physician and patient.
 That could be awkward for both the physician and the patient, particularly female patients.
-So, to create a distance between a physician and a patient, they used a wooden tube to listen,”
+So, to create a distance between a physician and a patient, they used a wooden tube to listen.”

-The device began as just a simple tube, but over the years, it has evolved greatly.
-Today, there are even battery-powered stethoscopes that help to amplify the sounds your body is making.
+The device began as just a simple tube, but it has evolved dramatically over the years.

 Why is it such an important tool?